The Ketogenic Diet: Some Basic Principles

 Opt for low-carb and high-fat vegetables whenever possible.
 There's a range of low-carb fruit you can enjoy on your vegetarian ketogenic diet.
 You can also find a few high-fat examples with avocado being the most notable.
 Make sure to track your carb intake when making meals with these as it's easy to go overboard with carbs on a vegetarian ketogenic diet.

 Supplement when necessary.
 Keto supplements include MCT oil, exogenous ketones, and collagen peptides, among many others.
 These help you meet your macros, reach ketosis, and feel good on a keto diet.
 Add a supplement of your own liking to make your vegetarian ketogenic diet easier.

-The ketogenic diet is not really a plant-based diet.
+The ketogenic diet usually not considered a plant-based diet.
 Its focus is more on specific macronutrients than on food groups.
 That's why you'll see meat and dairy on the top of keto foods lists.
 But making this diet vegan or vegetarian friendly is possible, albeit a bit challenging.

 Opting for high-fat plant foods like avocados, coconuts, and nut butters is one way to meet your keto macros on a vegetarian ketogenic diet.
 Making sure you're eating high-quality protein is also important.
 But one of the biggest concerns on a vegetarian ketogenic diet is omega-3 fatty acids intake.
-This essential nutrient is difficult to obtain on plant-based diets so make sure to eat foods rich in this fatty acid or go for supplements.
+These essential nutrients are difficult to obtain on plant-based diets, so make sure to eat foods rich in this fatty acid or go for supplements.

 Other than that, a vegetarian ketogenic diet can be just as nutritious and healthy as any other version of this revolutionary dieting approach.
 With a bit of practice and researching, any diet can also become a keto diet.